Department of Mathematics

 - Paid travel and lodging to attend math teaching conferences (CMC, NCTM, AMTE, etc.)

 - Join summer research/internships at national research labs.

 - Work closely with math faculty and staff.

-It is expected that students will maintain full-time, uninterrupted progress toward completion of the mathematics degree with Integrated Credential Option.
+It is expected that students will maintain full-time, uninterrupted progress toward completion of their mathematics degree.

 Recipients must commit to completion of two years of service as mathematics teachers for each year that a scholarship is received.
 This service obligation must be met within 8 years after the preliminary credential is received by obtaining a full-time teaching employment contract in a high need school as defined by one or more of the following:

 - It has at least one school in which 50 percent or more of the enrolled students are eligible for participation in the free or reduced-price lunch program established by the Richard B. Russell National School Lunch Act (42 U.S.C.
 1751 et seq.); or

 - It has at least one school in which: (i) more than 34 percent of the academic classroom teachers at the secondary level (across all academic subjects) do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes; or (ii) more than 34 percent of the teachers in two of the academic departments do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes.